oroinc/documentation/commerce/user_guide/getting_started/activities/calls/activities_calls_actions.rst

 4. Click **Additional**, and specify the following information:

    - **Context**—Select a record that has a meaningful relation to a call.
-Start entering a record name and when you see suggestions in the dropdown, click on the required name to select it.
+Start entering a record name and when you see suggestions in the drop-down, click on the required name to select it.
 A call will then be displayed in the **Activity** section of the selected record.

 5. Click :guilabel:`Save and Close` in the upper-right corner of the page.